jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - Prepared the private production-publication task.
 - Publication is paused before source transfer because exporting the complete repository to the hosting provider requires explicit user authorization.
 No repository content has been sent to that host.

+### 2026-07-30 — Grant Amount Decision and Responsive P1 Started

+- Resolved the DDCF grant-amount decision: the approved public value is CHF 830,128, the lower of the two documented values.
+- Started the responsive navigation and layout P1 across all four primary routes.
+- Included active-route indication, keyboard focus, and mobile navigation behavior in the implementation scope.

+### 2026-07-30 — Responsive Navigation and Layout P1 Completed

+- Replaced the clipped single-row mobile navigation with an accessible menu below 720 px.
+- Added:
+  - A 44 × 44 px menu control with explicit expanded state.
+  - Escape-key and backdrop dismissal.
+  - Background-scroll locking while the menu is open.
+  - Active-route styling and `aria-current="page"`.
+  - Visible keyboard focus styles.
+  - A sticky, translucent navigation bar with reduced-motion handling.
+- Added a skip link and a semantic `main#main-content` landmark to every primary route.
+- Reduced the global mobile page gutter from 2 rem to 1 rem.
+- Applied the approved CHF 830,128 grant amount to the DDCF project facts and funding acknowledgement.
+- Corrected responsive image-delivery warnings:
+  - Added `sizes` to `model_hw.png`.
+  - Added responsive `sizes` and eager loading to `contact_across_scales.png`.
+  - Preserved the SNSF logo at its intrinsic aspect ratio.
+- Responsive validation covered `/`, `/research`, `/teaching`, and `/ddcf` at:
+  - Mobile: 390 × 844.
+  - Tablet: 768 × 900.
+  - Laptop: 1024 × 768.
+  - Desktop: 1440 × 900.
+- Validation results:
+  - No horizontal overflow in any of the 16 route-and-size combinations.
+  - All expected images loaded after viewport traversal.
+  - Every route exposed `main#main-content`.
+  - The mobile menu stayed inside the viewport and opened and closed with Escape on every route.
+  - Sticky navigation, active DDCF route state, and a 1280 × 720 short viewport were verified.
+  - ESLint: passed with zero errors and zero warnings.
+  - Next.js production build and TypeScript: passed.
+  - All application routes remained statically generated.
+- Retained the known `metadataBase` build notice as a documented SEO follow-up because the canonical production URL is not yet confirmed.